Canleskis/particular/README.md

   <img src="./particular_5000_bodies.gif">
 </p>

-Particular is crate that provides a simple way to simulate N-body gravitational interaction of particles in Rust.
+Particular is a crate providing a simple way to simulate N-body gravitational interaction of particles in Rust.
 The API to setup a simulation is straightforward:

 ## Implementing the `Particle` trait.